nopnop2002/esp-mesh-lite-examples/README.md

 An example of a routerless mesh network that exchanges data between nodes.

 # mesh2uart
-esp-mesh-lite and UART/USB gateway application for routerless mesh networking.
+esp-mesh-lite and UART/USB gateway application for routerless mesh networks.

 # mesh2ble
-esp-mesh-lite and BLE gateway application for routerless mesh networking.
+esp-mesh-lite and BLE gateway application for routerless mesh networks.